Calgary Coin & Antique Home Chinese Reference Guide Index

 Reform of 136 BC3 shu1.95 grams1.5 grams

-If you were to assume HAN WU-TI was using the 0.5 gram standard to which coins were actually made, his records to not match what can be observed on actual coins.
-But if you assume HAN WU-TI used the official weight standard of a shu at 0.65 grams, his records are consistent with the weight of actual coins observed, and thus it is very possible he got the dates right as well.
+If you were to assume HAN WU-TI was using the 0.5 gram standard to which coins were actually made, his records do not match what is observed on actual coins.
+But if he used the official weight standard of a 0.65 gram shu, his records are consistent with the weight of actual coins observed.
+It is very possible he got the dates right as well.
 It is also important to remember that Chinese coins of this period are not of consistent weight, but they are of fairly consistent sizes.
-It is the average weight of large numbers of coins within one size range that must be considered, and based on that we get the following chart :
+It is the average weight of large numbers of coins within one size range that must be considered, and based on that I get the following chart :

-Coins in this size range seem to come in slightly low at about 6.38 grams but very considerably from 4 to 12 grams.
-It is fairly safe to consider the lightest may be illicit castings and should not be included in the averages, while many of the heaviest ones would have been melted in ancient times because of their high weights, so the slightly low average weight of the surviving examples in this group is not unexpected.
+Coins in this size range seem to average slightly lower than expected at 6.38 grams but very considerably from 4 to 12 grams.
+It is likely lighter examples are illicit castings and should not be included in the averages, while many of the heaviest ones would have been melted in ancient times because of their high weights but it appears they were not suggesting they were early issues.
+These are likely Later Chin or the earliest part of the Han period.

 10 to 12 grams